-New models and formats of competitions used as test events during the next Olympic period (2022-2024) are decided by the UIPM EB and will be communicated by them in advance of each occasion.
+New models and formats of competitions used as test events during 2025 and 2026 are decided by the UIPM EB and will be communicated before the start of the Olympic Qualification period for the Olympic Games.

-ORDER OF THE EVENTS
+1.6 ORDER OF THE EVENTS

-1.6.1 Individual
+1.6.1 Individual and Relay

-- In the Finals of the Category "A" competitions the order of events must be as follows: Riding, Fencing Bonus Round, Swimming and Laser Run. - Except for Olympic Games and World Cup Final, Semi-finals of the Category "A" competitions will be organised without Riding and according to the sequence mentioned at Art.1.6.1 i). - After athletes qualified for Semi-finals in Category "A" competitions a single Fencing Ranking Round will be organised before the Semi-finals and will be valid for both Semi-finals and Finals.
-In the Olympic Games and World Cup Finals the Fencing Ranking Round must take place the previous day.
-Laser Run must always be organised with a handicap start. - iv) In the qualifications for the Semi-finals of Category "A" competitions (four disciplines without Riding) and in all other competitions the order of events may be different and adjusted to the LOC's needs.
-However, in the qualifications for the Semi-finals of Category "A" competitions, Laser Run must be the final event.
+- In the Semi-finals and Finals of the Category "A" competitions the order of events must be as follows: Fencing, Obstacle, Swimming and Laser Run. - ii) In the Semi-finals and Finals of Category "A" competitions, the designated intervals (breaks) between the disciplines shall be as follows: - a) five (5) minutes break between the Fencing and Obstacle disciplines, - b) five (5) minutes break between the Obstacle and Swimming disciplines, - c) ten (10) minutes break between the Swimming and Laser Run disciplines. - iii) After athletes qualified for Semi-finals in Category "A" competitions a single Fencing Seeding Round will be organised before the Semi-finals and will be valid for both Semi-finals and Finals.
+In the Olympic Games, Youth Olympic Games and World Cup Final the Fencing World Ranking will be used for the seeding of athletes in both Semi-finals and Finals.
+Laser Run must always be organised with a handicap start. - iv) In the Qualifications for the Semi-finals of Category "A" competitions and in all other competitions the order of events may be different and adjusted to the LOC's needs.
+However, in the Qualifications for the Semi-finals of Category "A" competitions, Laser Run must be the final event.